 There is certainly no shortage of luxury resorts in Scottsdale, but only a select few are so special and memorable that they make you want to return.
-This modern elegant resort, Mountain Shadows is just that place.
+This modern elegant resort, Mountain Shadows Paradise Valley is just that place.
 From the moment you walk through those front doors and see that wall of glass that frames the mountains, you know this is one special hotel.
-Located in the upscale neighborhood of Paradise Valley nestled between Camelback mountains and Mummy mountains, this resort offers the most amazing majestic views from every angle.
+Located in the upscale neighbourhood of Paradise Valley nestled between Camelback mountains and Mummy mountains, this resort offers the most amazing majestic views from every angle.

 The resort is steeped in the history of its previous namesake resort, which catered to the likes of international globetrotters and Hollywood stars including Bob Hope, Lucille Ball, Elizabeth Taylor, Sammy David, Robert Stack, and Del Webb.
 In its Hollywood days, Mountain Shadows’ Chef Victor Basil delighted locals and visitors alike while Dick Halleman’s Orchestra serenaded diners and dancers.
 After the original hotel opened in 1959, Mountain Shadows became a part of entertainment history when it was used as the primary backdrop for “The Brothers Brannagan,” a detective drama.
 The property had another brush with fame when The Monkees shot an episode of their TV show on location.